observablehq/plot/README.md

 Plot supports many scale types.
 Some scale types are for quantitative data: values that can be added or subtracted, such as temperature or time.
 Other scale types are for ordinal or categorical data: unquantifiable values that can only be ordered, such as t-shirt sizes, or values with no inherent order that can only be tested for equality, such as types of fruit.
 Some scale types are further intended for specific visual encodings: for example, as [position](#position-options) or [color](#color-options).

 You can set the scale type explicitly via the *scale*.**type** option, though typically the scale type is inferred automatically.
 Some marks mandate a particular scale type: for example, [Plot.barY](#plotbarydata-options) requires that the *x* scale is a *band* scale.
 Some scales have a default type: for example, the *radius* scale defaults to *sqrt* and the *opacity* scale defaults to *linear*.
 Most often, the scale type is inferred from associated data, pulled either from the domain (if specified) or from associated channels.
-A *color* scale defaults to *identity* if no range or scheme is specified and all associated defined values are valid CSS color strings.
-Otherwise, strings and booleans imply an ordinal scale; dates imply a UTC scale; and anything else is linear.
+Strings and booleans imply an ordinal scale; dates imply a UTC scale; and anything else is linear.
 Unless they represent text, we recommend explicitly converting strings to more specific types when loading data (*e.g.*, with d3.autoType or Observable’s FileAttachment).
 For simplicity’s sake, Plot assumes that data is consistently typed; type inference is based solely on the first non-null, non-undefined value.

 For quantitative data (*i.e.* numbers), a mathematical transform may be applied to the data by changing the scale type: